Cylinders in canonical del Pezzo fibrations: Divisors on weak del Pezzo surfaces

-Let $D$ be the divisor on $\wS _{\kc}$ defined by one of the list in Table \ref{div D} according to above cases of the dual graph and the pair $(d,r)$.
+Let $D$ be the divisor on $\wS _{\kc}$ given by one of the lists in Table \ref{div D} according to the above cases of the dual graph and the pair $(d,r)$.

-Here, the dual graph is that as in Case 1 (resp.
-Case 2, Case 3) if the case of $D$ is either (a), (b), (c), (d) or (e) (resp. (f), (g)).
+Here, the dual graph of $\sum _{i=1}^r\sum_{j=1}^{n(i)}M_{i,j}$ is as in (\ref{graphAA}) (resp. (\ref{graphDA}), (\ref{graphEA})) if the case of $D$ is either (a), (b), (c), (d) or (e) (resp. (f), (g)).
 Moreover, we assume $n(1) \ge 4$ (resp. $n(1) \ge 6$) if the case of $D$ is either (b) or (d) (resp. (e)).